crankycoder/metlog-cef/docs/source/config.rst

 to this ::

     from metlog.decorators.base import CLIENT_WRAPPER
-    from metlog.plugins import namespace as ns
+    import metlog_cef

     ...

     client = CLIENT_WRAPPER.client
     client.cef("Authentication attemped without username", 5,
             request.environ, request.registry.settings,
-            "", signature=ns.cef.AUTH_FAILURE)
+            "", signature=metlog_cef.AUTH_FAILURE)

-Note that the CEF plugin has exported important constants into a registry.
+Note that the CEF plugin has exported important constants into the `metlog_cef` module.
+You will find all the existing

 Constants exported are:

-    # TODO: list exported stuff here
+- AUTH_FAILURE
+- CAPTCHA_FAILURE
+- OVERRIDE_FAILURE
+- ACCOUNT_LOCKED
+- PASSWD_RESET_CLR

+See the `cef <http://pypi.python.org/pypi/cef>`_ library for details on each of the constants.